Distressed Debt

 The central analytical discipline in distressed debt investing is capital structure analysis — the systematic evaluation of a company's liabilities, the legal rights associated with each class of debt and equity, the value of the enterprise or its constituent assets, and the distribution of that value across the capital structure in a restructuring scenario.
 This analysis is simultaneously a financial exercise, a legal exercise, and a negotiating exercise, and the ability to integrate all three is what distinguishes sophisticated distressed investors from generalist credit analysts.

 The fulcrum security is the instrument in the capital structure that sits at the point where enterprise value is exhausted — the class of debt that will be partially or fully impaired in a restructuring, and that will therefore receive equity or equity-like consideration in the reorganized company rather than cash repayment.
-Identifying the fulcrum security is one of the most important analytical tasks in distressed investing, because the holder of the fulcrum security typically has the greatest negotiating leverage in a restructuring — they are the constituency whose consent is required to confirm a plan of reorganization, and they will receive the residual value of the enterprise after senior creditors are paid.
+Identifying the fulcrum security is one of the most important analytical tasks in distressed investing, because the holder of the fulcrum security typically has the greatest negotiating leverage in a restructuring.
 If you own the fulcrum security and your analysis of enterprise value is correct, you have a claim on the upside of the reorganized business.
 If your analysis is wrong — if enterprise value proves lower than you expected and the fulcrum moves up the capital structure — you may receive less than anticipated, or nothing at all.

 Enterprise value estimation in distressed situations is both the most important and the most contested element of the analytical process.
-The value of a distressed company is not the value of its assets in liquidation — that is a floor, relevant when the business is not viable as a going concern — nor is it the value of its equity before the onset of distress, which has been diminished by the deterioration in operating performance and financial condition that drove the company into distress in the first place.
-Enterprise value in a restructuring context is typically estimated using going-concern valuation methodologies — discounted cash flow analysis, comparable company multiples, and precedent transaction analysis — applied to projections of the reorganized company's performance that reflect the business after the elimination of the overleveraged balance sheet that caused the distress.
+The value of a distressed company is not the value of its assets in liquidation — that is a floor, relevant when the business is not viable as a going concern — nor is it the value of its equity before the onset of distress, which has been diminished by the deterioration in operating performance that drove the company into distress.
+Enterprise value in a restructuring context is typically estimated using going-concern valuation methodologies — discounted cash flow analysis, comparable company multiples, and precedent transaction analysis — applied to projections of the reorganized company's performance that reflect the business after the elimination of the overleveraged balance sheet.
 These projections, and the valuation assumptions applied to them, are almost always contested by creditors at different levels of the capital structure, because the outcome of that contest determines how value is allocated among competing claimants.

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1106964